macropin/django-googlebot/README.md

-# Allow Googlebot to index restricted content
+# Django middleware to allow googlebot to index logged-in accessible content

 Django Middleware to allow Googlebot access to paywalled, or login only content.
 This Django middleware automatically logs in Googlebot as the _googlebot_ user.